 - Creative: In order for your DIY costume to be a hit, you have to be unique in some way.
 I’m sorry, but the whole witch or black cat routine isn’t going to work here.
 Think outside the box.
 Or maybe think differently about the box—cardboard boxes make for some great costume possibilities.
 (Love Rubiks Cubes?
 Dress up as one!)
 Your costume has to be something people don’t see on every other street corner while they’re trick-or-treating in order for you to stand out from the ghoulish crowd.

 - Easily Identifiable: If you’re going for something a little off-the-wall, you have to make sure it’s still in the ballpark as far as recognition value goes.
 How will people recognize your genius if they don’t know what you’re supposed to be?
 The most effective DIY costumes are those that others can identify immediately or within a minute or two (for costumes that are more subtle in their meaning).
 “DIY” doesn’t have to mean “elaborate,” but the costume has to be faithful to what you’re trying to represent in order for people to recognize and appreciate your costume masterpiece.

 - Resourceful:It’s great if you have the money to rent a costume or buy all the expensive supplies for a detailed costume, but generally people appreciate the clever use of readily available resources.
 Paint and cardboard and a little ingenuity go a long way.
-Check out this King Kong costume from Woman’s Day, for example:Also, you could put yourself in a clear plastic garbage bag with some colored balloons, and voila!
+How about a clear plastic garbage bag with some colored balloons?
+Voila!
 A bag of jellybeans!
 Use what you have on hand and get creative.